SAP-samples/teched2023-AD264/exercises/ex1/README.md

 However, projections go way beyond this and provide powerful means to express queries for specific application scenarios.
 - When mapped to relational databases, such projections are in fact translated to SQL views.
-- Ypu will soon see non-DB uses of projections, though.
+- You will soon see non-DB uses of projections.

-👉 Explore projections and services!
+👉 Now explore projections and services.
 Add a 'statistics service' that shows
 - Incidents' `title`
-- Their `status`, but like `New` instead of `N`.
-Hint: use a [path expression](https://cap.cloud.sap/docs/cds/cql#path-expressions) for the `name`.
+- Their `status`, but showing `New` instead of `N` etc.  Hint: use a [path expression](https://cap.cloud.sap/docs/cds/cql#path-expressions) for the `name`.
 - Only urgent incidents.
 Hint: use a [`where` condition](https://cap.cloud.sap/docs/cds/cql).

 The result shall be available at `/odata/v4/statistics/UrgentIncidents`.
 What's the name of the CDS service that matches to this URL?